 Figuring out your high school GPA is a breeze with our easy to use online high school GPA calculator!
-Our free high school GPA calculator can help you calculate your high school GPA so you can plan your study and get into prestigious U.S. based universities’ bachelor degree / master degree program or any online degree courses.
+Our free high school GPA calculator can help you calculate your high school GPA so you can track and improve your grades and get into prestigious universities’ bachelor degree programs or online degree courses.

 *Pro Tip: Also try our grade calculator to calculate your course assignment grades and the final test grades.